Articles

 Hourly rates are determined by the amount of time it takes to complete a project.
 Hourly rates are best applied to projects that have specific windows of work or when the hiring business has more visibility of the timeline.
 For example, temp workers hired to check-in attendees to a fundraising event will be paid hourly due to the definite time frame of the event.

 Project-based rates are the total projected cost of a project, beginning to end.
 This rate is best used for open-ended projects where the amount of time spent to complete the project is subjective.
 For example, hiring a marketing consultant to create a branding package for a new product line.
 The amount of time it takes that marketing consultant to complete the project will be based on their familiarity of the industry and experience level.
 Creating a project-based rate helps to minimize extraneous logged hours.
-This doesn’t mean that contracts on a project-based rate don’t have a deadline.
+This doesn’t mean project-based contracts lack deadlines.
 It just means that the value of the project is predetermined; the amount of time it takes the contractor to complete the work is to their discretion.

 While most freelancers will fall into one category or the other, some may prefer a hybrid of the two rate structures.
 In this scenario, the contractor will have a base-rate for the initial project agreement, but will bill an hourly rate for additional requests.
 Alternatively, some contractors have different rates for different types of work.
 For example, an independent contractor hired to manage vendors in a large festival can bill a lower rate for pre-production work for 60-90 days leading up to the event, and then bill a premium rate for activation days when the workload and demand are at their highest.

 An important and often overlooked step when hiring a freelancer is requesting a completed form W-9 in the onboarding process.
 The W-9 form includes federally identifying information: a Taxpayer Identification Number (TIN)—or Universal Business Identification number (UBI)— assigned to a sole proprietor, but can also be a social security number.
 Other information on the form includes: the business name, the business address, the type of business (sole-proprietor, LLC, etc.), and certification of information.
-Read more about how and when to ask for a W-9 Form here.
+For more details, see our comprehensive guide on requesting a form W-9.

 Gig work—another term for freelancers and independent contractors—is a hot ticket item right now as app-based workers seek to ensure sustainable wages, healthcare, and unionization rights.
 These discussions point to how best to define what is meant by the term “employee” with the biggest question being how integral to overall profitability is the performance of a gig worker.
 Legislation in the US congress will seek to determine and enforce these definitions.